 It was also in Lawrence that Mathew met his future wife Becky at the nation's finest dive bar (pictured above), The Bottleneck.
-The two left together for Baltimore when Mathew was invited to become the senior reporter for the Baltimore Jewish Times, the oldest Jewish newspaper in the country (est. 1919).
+The two left together for Baltimore when Mathew was invited to become the senior reporter for the Baltimore Jewish Times, one of the oldest Jewish newspapers in the country (est. 1919).

 Springfield Confidential was also listed as one of Vulture's "Top Ten Comedy Books of 2018," one of NY Post's "Most Unforgettable Books of 2018" a semifinalist for Goodreads' "Best Humor Book of 2018," and a semi-finalist for 2019's Thurber Prize.
 The German translation and editions of the book in the United Kingdom, Czech Republic and Spain have been following its expanded paperback release that came out in late April 2019.

 During the process of finishing/touring with On Your Marc and finishing Springfield Confidential, Mathew and wife Becky made the decision to move back to the beautiful natural splendor and creative exuberance of the Boulder area.
 Along with being on the programming board of the community's arthouse cinema, Boedecker Theater, Mathew continued partnering with equally productive area colleagues on various new endeavors such as active project development with Academy Award-nominated/Emmy Award winning documentarian Jerry Aronson and assisting renown humor scholar/behavioral scientist Dr. Peter McGraw, author of the groundbreaking Humor Code, with his next book.

 You Are Obsolete, the first comic book series by Mathew, was issued as a monthly five-part release by AfterShock Comics from September 2019 through January 2020.
 The series has been referred to as "creepy and highly entertaining" with "spot on dialogue" by the comic book beat writer of the New York Times.
 The Denver Post's John Wenzel suggested the series "neatly sums up our predicament."
 And AiPT! has said You Are Obsolete "is a terrifyingly good read.
 It will keep you guessing with every turn of the page.
 The dialogue is solid, the pacing is on point, and the mystery behind the children is just terrific."